-Last year the UK Government introduced an amendment to The Building Regulations (Approved Document B: Fire Safety) regarding fire rating for cladding on buildings.
-This amendment now states that due to fire safety, all residential buildings (with the exception of hostels, hotels and boarding houses) now have to be built with A1 or A2-s1, d0 components in the external wall and cladding layer.
+Last year the UK government introduced an amendment to The Building Regulations (Approved Document B: fire safety) regarding fire rating for cladding on buildings.
+This amendment now states that due to fire safety, all residential buildings now have to be built with A1 or A2-s1, d0 components in the external wall and cladding layer.
 This is at all heights.

 This means some very significant changes to the way we design and construct buildings.
 From a materials perspective, good quality high fire rated insulation is a must.